 I’ve just returned from a wonderful 48-hour whirlwind of experiments and play with 30 meeting designers in Utrecht, The Netherlands.
 We came from Europe, South America, Slovakia, and the U.S. (me) to learn, share, and connect at the first Meeting Design Practicum, hosted by Eric de Groot and his merry gang.
 Here are nine learnings from the first Meeting Design Practicum.

 Similar in spirit to the many EventCamps held around the world since 2010, the Practicum was a safe place for event professionals to experiment with techniques, approaches, ideas, and formats without the obligation and pressure of a “successful” outcome for a paying client.
 We met informally at an ancient Dutch fort, cooked meals together, did our own housekeeping, and quickly built an intimate community with connections that will continue to reverberate into the future.

 I can’t give a complete survey of everything that happened at the Practicum.
 For one thing, I couldn’t attend every Practicum session because we often had to choose between simultaneous sessions.
 In addition, some of the important take-aways were already familiar to me, so I don’t include them here.
 Rather, I’ll share new insights that I made an impression on me during our three days together.
 I apologize for not attributing them to specific people; suffice it to say that every single participant brought important insights and contributions to our gathering.

-Our journey through the event was mapped onto a large wall “tree”, with our influences mapped onto the roots at the start, and our learnings added as leaves to the branches as the Practicum progressed.
+Our journey through the event was mapped onto a large wall “tree”, with our influences mapped onto the roots at the start.
+We added our learnings from the Meeting Design Practicum as leaves to the branches as the Practicum progressed.